puppetlabs/puppetlabs-apache/README.md

 #### Define: `apache::custom_config`

 Adds a custom configuration file to the Apache server's `conf.d` directory.
 If the file is invalid and this define's `$verify_config` parameter is 'true', Puppet throws an error during a Puppet run.
+Uses extension from name and does not change it .conf

 **Parameters within `apache::custom_config`**: